Loading#

 Loading : Theory to the given functions

-class has SingleSpanSingleLoads
+The SingleSpan class has SingleSpanSingleLoads

-and SingleSpanUniformLoad
+and SingleSpanUniformLoad implemented.

 The invoked class depends on the argument that is passed.

-is passed, then SingleSpanSingleLoads
+In case loads is passed, then SingleSpanSingleLoads is initialized.

-is initialized in case uniform_load
+SingleSpanUniformLoad is initialized in case uniform_load is passed.

-of the beam must be passed.
+In each case the length of the beam must be passed.

 >>> from m_n_kappa import SingleSpan